xstarkit/kyn/README.md

   * disc may be non-axisymmetric - only part of the disc may be emitting (sections in radius and azimuth),
   * obscuration by circular cloud is possible,
+  * polarisation properties are computed in some of the models,
   * full relativistic ray-tracing code in vacuum was used for photon paths to compute the tables of transfer functions used in the models,
   * the pre-calculated tables contain impact parameters - &alpha; and &beta;